-SBIFF is a world class event, with sold-out Tributes, panels and screenings.
-With a broad range of cinematic achievements, SBIFF attracts the biggest names in the business.
-The planning of and event of this size and scope is not an easy task.
+The Santa Barbara International Film Festival (SBIFF) is a non-profit organization whose mission is to celebrate and make accessible the art of world cinema.
+Film screenings, distinguished panels and seminars, sold-out Tributes, gala events and educational programming attracts over 85,000 film enthusiasts, entertainment industry professionals and celebrities from around the world during the eleven days of the annual Festival.
+The planning of an event of this size and scope is not an easy task.
 The SBIFF office and all of its departments work hard year round preparing for the next Festival.
 Come Festival time, the office is a fast-paced, high-pressure machine.

 Due to the nature of our events, all interns must be 21 years of age or over.
-Interns should be interested in one or more of the following: public relations and communications, marketing, administration, development, programming, publications, business, web and graphic design, IT, events and hospitality and of course, film and media.
+Interns should be interested in one or more of the following: public relations and communications, marketing, administration, development, programming, business, web and graphic design, events and hospitality and of course, film and media.

 Interns will be assigned to a department according to interest and qualifications.
 Assignments are flexible and interns may also become familiar with and learn specifics of other departments as well.
 By working in specific departments of the Festival, interns will have an opportunity to become specialized with a focus on projects over tasks.

-Development (September-February): The Development department works with sponsors building relationships between local, national and even global companies and SBIFF.
+Development (September-February): The Development department works with sponsors, building relationships between local, national and even global companies and SBIFF.
 An intern in this position would need to have good relational skills for interacting with important Festival sponsors.
 Projects may include tracking sponsors status, overseeing a sponsor’s activation and reporting on sponsor’s involvement.
 Attention to detail is necessary to ensure that the benefits in each sponsor’s agreement are delivered accurately and timely during the Festival.

 To apply for an internship, please submit your resume and a cover letter to Steve Blain at email@example.com.
 Thank you